Our studio is called Nottene and it is pronounced [nuh-ten-uh].

 Rather than print the patterns digitally, we want to push the boundaries of what is possible in screenprinted wallpaper.
 After creating the initial design in the studio and establishing the color palette, we work to see how much of the details and pleasant imperfections can be brought out during the creation of the screens and printing process.
 The idea is that the combination of hand-drawn patterns, delicate line work, and textured brush strokes result in a wallpaper that brings a sense of intimacy to a residential or commercial space.

-With an MA in textiles from Central St. Martins, illustrator Kimberly Ellen Hall has drawn or designed for clients like Coach, Hussein Chalayan, Anthropologie, and the Denver Art Museum, among others.
-Co-founder Justin Hardison’s background in advertising, client relations, and project management is a perfect complement.
-He has helped clients such as Reebok, Jaguar/Land Rover, and Sony through his work at Mother London and Tag New York.
+With an MA in textiles from Central St. Martins in London, illustrator Kimberly Ellen Hall has drawn or designed for clients like Coach, Hussein Chalayan, Anthropologie, and the Denver Art Museum, among others.
+Co-founder Justin Hardison’s background in advertising, client relations, project management and sound design is a perfect complement.
 Together, they create custom illustration and textile work out of their studio in Philadelphia.

 Exhibitions & Publishing:

-• Go Forth!, published by Chronicle Books; contributor, coming 2017
+• Go Forth!, published by Chronicle Books; contributor, Spring 2017

 • Pattern Studio, by Shayna Kulik; contributor, 2016